 Where are your venues located?

-We have 19 venues located around Melbourne, including: Bentleigh, Berwick, Brighton, Brunswick, Bundoora, Camberwell, Croydon, Epping, Essendon, Frankston, Hawthorn, Hoppers Crossing, Mornington, Mount Waverley, Taylors Lakes, Templestowe, Thornbury, Wantirna and Williamstown.
+We have venues located across Melbourne, including: Berwick, Brighton, Brunswick, Bundoora, Camberwell, Cheltenham, Croydon, Epping, Essendon, Frankston, Hawthorn, Hoppers Crossing, Mornington, Mount Waverley, Ringwood, Taylors Lakes, Templestowe, Thornbury, Wantirna and Williamstown.
 See locations for more information.